Search Redlands

 Professional Background

-Prior to working for the University, Kerri was employed as the Speech-Language Pathology Supervisor at Redlands Community Hospital.
-While working for RCH, she partnered with the University to begin an externship program that allows students to participate in weekly grand rounds with patients exhibiting a variety of swallowing, language and cognitive deficits.
-Prior to working at RCH, Kerri worked at St. Bernardine’s Medical Center and San Bernardino Community Hospital.
-Areas of interest and training included working with premature infants in the Neonatal Intensive Care Unit, adult dysphagia, voice disorders and tracheostomy.
-Kerri has been trained in MBSiMP and cue-based feeding in the NICU.
+Prior to joining University of Redlands, Kerri Mitchell served as speech-language pathology supervisor at Redlands Community Hospital, where she partnered with the University to establish an externship program enabling students to participate in weekly grand rounds with patients presenting swallowing, language, and cognitive deficits.
+She previously worked at St. Bernardine’s Medical Center and San Bernardino Community Hospital.
+Her clinical training and interests include neonatal intensive care with premature infants, adult dysphagia, voice disorders, and tracheostomy management.
+She is trained in the Modified Barium Swallow Impairment Profile (MBSiMP) and cue-based feeding in the NICU.

 Awards and Honors